-If you let your mind wander it will come up with all kinds of ideas you may never have thought of and lead you to a best-selling product idea.
+If you let your mind wander, it will come up with all kinds of ideas you may never have thought of and lead you to a best-selling product idea.

 Then think about changes you can make to your existing products or new products you can introduce to solve some of their problems.

 STEP 3 – Describe what wows your customers

 People don’t line up for average products.
 They don’t rave about them to friends and they don’t come back for more.

 Think about what you’re selling and how it’s delivered.
 Is there an aspect people rave about or you’d like them to rave about that would make it a best seller?
 It may be the quality, quantity, type of materials, design, customer service, etc.

 If someone were to rave about your product, what would they say?